-QSEHRA (Qualified Small Employer HRA)
+QSEHRA (Qualified Small Employer Health Reimbursement Arrangement)

-QSEHRA Benefits to Employers
+QSEHRA Benefits to Employers and Employees

 Employers don't have to pay payroll taxes (the employer portion of FICA taxes) on benefits paid to employees under this arrangement.
 In addition, the company can deduct the costs of the benefit payments and also the administrative fees of the HRA as a business deduction.